 - Chemically inert with the cathode, anode, or electrolyte

 - A similarity with the thermal expansion of the cathode, anode, and electrolyte

 - Stable in oxidizing, as well as reducing atmospheres

 Such requirements severely limit the choice of materials, particularly at the high operating temperatures of YSZ-based SOFCs.
 A majority of zirconia-based SOFCs use lanthanum chromite (LaCrO3).
 Since lower temperature SOFCs are being developed, other materials such as SrTiO2 and Crofer 22 APU are taken into consideration.
-Crofer 22, a high-temperature stainless steel, has a good thermal conductivity of the oxide layer, a high electrical conductivity, a low coefficient of thermal expansion, and thermal stability at high temperature.
+Crofer 22, high-temperature stainless steel, has good thermal conductivity of the oxide layer, a high electrical conductivity, a low coefficient of thermal expansion, and thermal stability at high temperature.